cakeinpanic/jira-description-action/README.md

 ### Searching in branch name/PR title

-By default issue key is searched in PR title(which can easily be changed). `use-branch-name` option can be set to true if you want to get issue key from branch name
+By default issue key is searched in PR title(which can easily be changed). `use` option can be set to `branch` if you want to get issue key from branch name.
+Or to `both` to look first in pr-title, then in branch name

 ### Using custom regex
 If `custom-issue-number-regexp` is not provided, full key of issue is searched using regexp `/([a-zA-Z0-9]{1,10}-\d+)/g;`.